MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/deployment-configuration.md

 Alternatively, Conoto might consider separating the responsibility for the Azure deployments.

-Contoso defines their shared components in a dedicated resource group.
-They use a Bicep file that defines the shared resources that should be deployed into this resource group, including a tenant map database:
+Contoso uses a Bicep file that defines the shared resources that should be deployed.
+The shared resources support all of their tenants and include a tenant map database:

 ![Diagram showing the workflow to deploy the shared resources by using a pipeline.](media/deployment-configuration/example-data-pipeline.png)